Uber: History

+On April 1st, 2013, after Wingz obtained the first legal rideshare license in the world, followed by Lyft and Sidecar, Uber announced in a white paper penned by Travis Kalanick that Uber was going to copy this model and add regular drivers with personal vehicles to the UberX platform instead of only commercially-licensed vehicles, subject to a background check, insurance, registration, and vehicle standards.
+By December 2013, the service operated in 65 cities.

 In December 2013, USA Today named Uber its tech company of the year.

 In August 2014, Uber launched a shared transport service in the San Francisco Bay Area and launched Uber Eats, a food delivery service.

+While it was expanding, Uber generally commenced operations in a city without regard for local regulations.
+If faced with regulatory opposition, Uber called for public support for its service and mounted a political campaign, supported by lobbying, to change regulations.
+Uber argued that it is "a technology company" and not a taxi company, and therefore it was not subject to regulations affecting taxi companies.
+Uber's strategy was generally to "seek forgiveness rather than permission".
+In 2014, with regards to airport pickups without a permit in California, drivers were actually told to ignore local regulations and that the company would pay for any citations.

 In August 2016, facing tough competition, Uber sold its operations in China to DiDi in exchange for an 18% stake in DiDi.
 DiDi agreed to invest $1 billion in Uber.
 Uber had started operations in China in 2014, under the name 优步 (Yōubù).

 In 2016, Uber acquired Ottomotto, a self-driving truck company founded by Anthony Levandowski, for $625 million.
 Levandowski, previously employed by Waymo, allegedly founded Ottomotto using trade secrets he stole from Waymo.
 Uber settled a lawsuit regarding the use of such intellectual property and reached a deal to use Waymo's technology for its freight transport operations.

-In December 2016, Uber acquired Geometric Intelligence.
-Geometric Intelligence's 15 person staff formed the initial core of "Uber AI", a division for researching AI technologies and machine learning.
-Uber AI created multiple open source projects, such as Pyro, Ludwig, and Plato.
-Uber AI also developed new AI techniques and algorithms, such as the POET algorithm and a sequence of papers on neuroevolution.
+In December 2016, Uber acquired Geometric Intelligence and its 15-person staff, which became "Uber AI", a division for researching artificial intelligence and machine learning.
 Uber AI was shut down in May 2020.

 In August 2017, Dara Khosrowshahi, the former CEO of Expedia Group, replaced Kalanick as CEO.
+Earlier in March 2015, as CEO of Expedia Group, Khosrowshahi had led a multimillion equity investment in Wingz, Inc., the first ridesharing company in the world.